 If you think bringing back things from the dead has nothing to do with blogging; think again.

-Re-branding or starting to blog again after a long break are just two examples of breathing life back into your blog.
+Re-branding a blog or starting to blog again after a long break are just two examples of breathing life back into your blog.

 Re-branding an already successful blog can be a way of reaching out to a wider audience, changing direction or launching a fabulous new site design.

 Just like a soap opera blogging can involve some drama and tears.
 I hope my tips help keep your blogging drama to a minimum.